In Tracmor, an asset model — or "model" for short — is an identifier that incorporates three other identifiers:

 If you need a record of your models, you can export a list by clicking on the export icon in the upper right corner.
 The Asset Model list downloads as an MS Excel spreadsheet and includes all model numbers and associated information, including the number of assets for that model.

 Note: The spreadsheet is password protected and cannot be edited without the password that Tracmor sent to your account admin.

 To edit the information for a model already created, navigate to Asset>Models and click on the Model Number of interest in the Model List view.

 The next menu will have show these options: Edit, Attachments, Location Alert Settings, Assets Per Location.
 You can also end the edit at any time by clicking on Cancel, and Delete the model by clicking on Delete.

 Click on Edit to arrive at the same options as when you create one model at a time.
-To edit the Category or Manufacturer, your options are to select the correct one from the dropdown menus or to create a new one by clicking on the (blue) plus icon to the right.
+To edit the Category or Manufacturer, your options are to select the correct one from the dropdown menus or to create a new one by clicking on the (blue) plus icon (circled in red).